brycewray/hugo-site/content/posts/2018/10/web-typography-part-2.md

 ---

 <div class="yellowBox">
-	<p><strong>Note from 2019-12-08</strong>: Although the system &ldquo;fonts&rdquo; approach I describe in this post is still quite sensible in many cases, the <a href="/posts/2019/12/packing-up">decision to move the site to an Eleventy/webpack combination</a> allowed me to adopt a standard appearance for all devices and OSs without some of the usual technical drawbacks that I&rsquo;ll mention herein.</p>
+	<p><strong>Note from 2019-12-08</strong>: Although the system &ldquo;fonts&rdquo; approach I describe in this post is still quite sensible in many cases, later decisions allowed me to adopt a standard appearance for all devices and OSs without some of the usual technical drawbacks that I&rsquo;ll mention herein.</p>
 </div>
 &nbsp;<br />